 Program Director: Carey-Ann Burnham, email@example.com

 The program and major clinical rotations are based at the Barnes-Jewish Hospital and St. Louis Children's Hospital.
 Fellows master taxonomic and diagnostic expertise in all areas of clinical diagnostic microbiology through interactive rotations provided at the adult and pediatric facilities.
 Fellows also receive substantial exposure to molecular diagnostics, genomics, clinical infectious diseases, epidemiology, pharmacotherapy, and laboratory management.
 The public health segment of the program has been developed in conjunction with the Wisconsin Department of Health and includes training at the Wisconsin state laboratory.
 Fellows are provided with a wealth of interdepartmental lectures, seminars, and symposia during the course of the program and given the unique option to gain additional exposure to other disciplines of clinical laboratory medicine.
 Ample opportunity will be provided for the development of research projects.
-Candidates who are not U.S. citizens or permanent residents must be eligible for a J-1, H1B, or TN visa to be considered for this program.
-Permanent residents (green card holders) are eligible.
+Candidates who are not U.S. citizens or permanent fellows must be eligible for a J-1, H1B, or TN visa to be considered for this program.
+Permanent fellows (green card holders) are eligible.
 The program is not accepting applications at this time.